akauppi/MissingManualSolidWorks4Makers/Collab/README.md

 - A friend maker (with Solidworks for Makers account) who's playing along
    - email address to such person; the one associated with their 3DExperience ID.
+   - they should already have started using the account, i.e. done initial log-ins with an 3DExperience ID.

-With these information you should be able to send an invite, and end up collaborating with the same Solidworks for Makers project.
+With these information you should be able to send an invite, and end up collaborating in the same Solidworks for Makers project.

 Let's start!